How These 4 Companies Are Embracing Flexible Work — and Why You Should Too

 “Work is what you do and not a place you go,” says Mohammed Chahdi, director of global human resources at Dell.
 “Our value proposition is clear and simple: To enable our team members to do their best work regardless of where and when.”

-Today, Dell offers a variety of flexible work options, allowing employees to work remotely some or all of the time, and at variable hours.
+Today, Dell is among the companies offering flexible work schedules and arrangments, allowing employees to work remotely some or all of the time, and at variable hours.
 The program has been a huge success, with nearly 60% of employees working flexibly and reporting a Net Promoter Score that’s typically 20% higher than those who don’t.
 And with fewer people in the office every day, Dell doesn’t need as much office space — netting the company $12 million in annual savings since 2014.

 Flexible work options can have a huge impact on employee satisfaction — and on the bottom line.
 Online tools and collaboration platforms like Slack, Microsoft Teams, and Airtable have made these options not only possible but simple for many companies to roll out.